Quantum-accelerated multilevel Monte Carlo methods for stochastic differential equations in mathematical finance: Introduction

 Quantum computers are expected to outperform classical computers for solving a system of linear equations \cite{Amb12,AL19,CKS15,GSLW18,HHL08,LT19,SSO18,TAWL20} and differential equations \cite{Ber14,BCOW17,CL19,CJS13,CPPTK13,MP16,CJO19,CLO20,ESP19,LKK20,LMS20,XDGS18,XDGS19}.
-Quantum algorithms for certain stochastic differential equations, such as simulating GBM of the Black-Scholes model as discussed above, have attracted increasing attention in quantum computational finance \cite{BDJ20,FJO19,OML19,RGB18}.
-Using quantum-accelerated Monte Carlo methods \cite{montanaro2015quantum} based on sampling from the explicit solution of GBM, quantum algorithms can approximate the expected value of the price of portfolio within error $\epsilon$ in complexity $\widetilde{O}(1/\epsilon)$, a quadratically improved dependence on $\epsilon$ compared to classical Monte Carlo simulation \cite{KMTY21,OML19,RGB18,SES20}.
+Quantum algorithms for certain stochastic differential equations, such as simulating GBM of the Black-Scholes model as discussed above, have attracted increasing attention in quantum computational finance \cite{BDJ20,FJO19,OML19,RGB18, GRSS21}.
+Reference~\cite{GRSS21} claims an exponential speedup over classical algorithms to solve the Black-Scholes PDE, but does not include a detailed complexity analysis; it uses a very different approach to that used here, which does not seem to be easily extendible to general SDEs.
+For the payoff models, using quantum-accelerated Monte Carlo methods \cite{montanaro2015quantum} based on sampling from the explicit solution of GBM, quantum algorithms can approximate the expected value of the price of portfolio within error $\epsilon$ in complexity $\widetilde{O}(1/\epsilon)$, a quadratically improved dependence on $\epsilon$ compared to classical Monte Carlo simulation \cite{KMTY21,OML19,RGB18,SES20}.
 However, previous quantum algorithms, that sample the explicit solution of GBM, cannot be extended to simulate general SDEs with no explicit formula for the solution.
 Reference \cite{KMTY20} presented a practical quantum circuit for simulating the Local Volatility (LV) model, which generalizes the GBM and does not have an explicit solution \cite{DK94,Dup94}.
 However, reference \cite{KMTY20} did not provide a concrete complexity for simulating the LV model.
 In summary, quantum speedups for payoff models of general SDEs lacking explicit solutions are far from well established.